 Experience and expertise

-Our experienced Occupational Therapists offer comprehensive in-home assessments and tailored interventions designed to maximise independence and participation in daily life.
-From recommending the right aids and assistive technology to addressing unique physical, social, or emotional needs, we are committed to helping our clients achieve their full potential.
+Our experienced Occupational Therapists offer comprehensive in-home assessments, including NDIS Functional Capacity Assessments, and tailored interventions designed to maximise independence and participation in daily life.
+As an experienced NDIS OT team, we support clients with everything from recommending the right aids and assistive technology to conducting manual handling assessments and addressing unique physical, social or emotional needs.
+We are committed to helping our clients achieve their full potential with practical, evidence-based solutions.

 Experience.
 That’s our difference.